Processes

 Configure an RPA bot Stage as follows:

-1. Build an RPA bot with ElectroNeek Studio Pro and publish it to the Orchestrator.
+- Build an RPA workflow with ElectroNeek Studio Pro and publish it to the Orchestrator.

-5. Select the Orchestrator where the workflow(bot) was published.
+- Select the Orchestrator where the Workflow was published.

-7. Select the Bot Runner that will be used to execute the automation bot.
+- Select the Bot Runner that will be used to execute the bot.

 If the bot requires data to be injected into the Bot or if the Bot is expected to return values, you must configure the variables in the “Data” tab.

-1. Open the “Data” tab and provide the input variables or constants required for the bot.
+- Open the “Data” tab and provide the Input Variables or constants required for the bot.

 IMPORTANT: The variable name is the one the bot will use to get the value.

-1. Specify the name of the variables the RPA Bot will return after the execution.
+- Specify the name of the Output Variables the RPA Bot will return after the execution.
 You just need to declare the names of the variables as they were named in the RPA bot.

-2. The output variables can then be used in other stages of the process.
+- These output variables can then be used in other Stages of the Process.

 In the RPA Bot stage, we have configured a Variable and a Constant to be sent to the Bot: